 This suite is based on the Five Levels of Communication through Game Development, my own personal board game development philosophy.
 However, I’ve brought in Carla Kopp from Weird Giraffe Games so that you can get two viewpoints instead of just one.

 Except that’s not really all, is it?
 These elements will give you a game in a box, but they won’t make a game with social impact.
 Games are more than just what’s in the box.
-Games are also the marketing used to promote them – the advertising and the footwork of the game developers who made them.
-Games are also the Kickstarter campaign and the stores they’re kept in.
-Games are the community that talks about them on forums and plays them at conventions.
+They are also the marketing used to promote them – the advertising and the footwork of the game developers who made them.
+They’re the Kickstarter campaign and the stores they’re kept in.
+They are the community that talks about them on forums and plays them at conventions.
 Games become everything that people claim that they are.
 I call this “external narrative.”

 So how on earth do you bring all that together into a cohesive whole?
 There is only so much a game developer can do to influence player perception and much of it is not what you’d expect.